about

 I am also quite attracted to the idea of doing things slowly.
 The sense of satisfaction I have gotten from incrementally furthering a personal project is healing to me in an age where nearly every institution urges you towards rapid destitution.

 I prefer to iterate and upload in real time.
 I've accepted that this project is forever a work in progress.
-As such, there will occasionally be websites tagged (Under Construction).
-If they're posted this way, there's atleast a certain level of useability to them, although they require more work before I'm satisfied.
+As such, there will occasionally be broken webpages and links!

 So, again, why does this website look like this?
 Because I made it.